 7th to 14th May, 2nd poetry pRO delegation to University of Bucharest, working with students on their fiction translations into English.
 The other 5 participants this year are: Wendy French, Joan Michelson, Graham Mummery, Peter Phillips and Maggie Sawkins.
 All of these poets are listed at the poetry p f website.

 19th May: Anne is one of two guest readers at the Second Light Spring Festival, ‘The Other Side’.
 More details (and festival booking’s) at the Second Light website.

-22nd June: reading with June English and Geraldine Paine at Sittingbourne Library.
-An afternoon event organised by Luigi Marchini (host of The Jolly Sailor poetry readings in Canterbury).
+(22nd June event cancelled) now 27th July: reading with June English and Geraldine Paine at The Beaney House of Art and Knowledge, 18 High Street, CT1 2BD.
+5:30 to 7:30pm.
+Organiser, Luigi Marchini (host of The Jolly Sailor poetry readings in Canterbury).

 back to top

 Readings at two Ver Poets events in St Albans in February (for Second Light) and March, at the competition adjudication.
 About Ver Poets and, in April, At More Poetry.
 She attended and read at the Poetry on the Lake festival (more below) and at the launches of Long Poem Magazine and the new anthology from Grey Hen Press Extraordinary Forms (fondly known as ‘the beasties book’!).